H-wire/Webapp/README.md

 # Webapp

-This simple Node.js webapp serves `index.html` and provides an API endpoint for chart data.
+This simple Node.js webapp serves `index.html` and provides API endpoints for chart data and LLM-based analysis.
 The server depends on the following packages:

 - `dotenv`
 - `express`